atlas-cloud-services/ai-agents/docs/components/incident-agent.md

 *   Automate the initial triage and analysis of incident reports.
 *   Leverage LLMs to understand unstructured incident descriptions.
-*   Provide structured, actionable outputs to support engineers.
+*   Provide structured, actionable outputs with confidence scores to support engineers.
 *   (Future) Identify patterns by referencing historical incidents.

 ## Implementation Details